qTox/qTox/doc/user_manual_en.md

 qTox has feature to quote selected text in chat window:

 1. Select the text you want to quote.
 2. Right-click on the selected text and choose "Quote selected text" in the context menu.
-Also you can use `ALT` + `q` shortcut.
+You also can use `ALT` + `q` shortcut.
-3. Selected text will be automatically quoted into a message input area in a pretty formatting.
+3. Selected text will be automatically quoted into the message input area in a pretty formatting.

 ## Multi Window Mode